 You have probably sensed from my writing here that this period is enormously complex; and that the true story of the war's end defies simple account and explanation.
 I'm sure my brief treatment of this subject has not done it proper justice; as to truly understand the subject, it needs to be covered in more depth.
 But that is largely what the documentary was made for - to give the (still comparatively brief) version of Reconstruction in three hours of television, and help viewers to make sense out of the complicated political and social history of this time.
 It is, quite simply, an interesting time; and you'll have a broader understanding of the history of the Civil War, the struggle for civil rights, and the larger history of the country.

-"Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.
-Congress shall have power to enforce this article by appropriate legislation." - Thirteenth Amendment to the United States Constitution
+"Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction." - Thirteenth Amendment to the United States Constitution, Section 1

 "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States and of the State wherein they reside.
 No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or property without due process of law; nor to deny to any person within its jurisdiction the equal protection of the laws." - Fourteenth Amendment to the United States Constitution, Section 1 (the rest of the amendment is too long to quote in its entirety here)

-"The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude.
-The Congress shall have the power to enforce this article by appropriate legislation." - Fifteenth Amendment to the United States Constitution
+"The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any State on account of race, color, or previous condition of servitude." - Fifteenth Amendment to the United States Constitution, Section 1

 DVD at Amazon